After one year, individuals who have completed the Bryn Mawr Postbaccalaureate Premedical Program are well prepared to succeed in medical school.

 Typical Course Schedule

-Biology: Genetics & the Central Dogma; Biochemistry and Human Physiology
+- Biology: Genetics and the Central Dogma; Biochemistry and Human Physiology

 Optional Extra Summer Session